 XSR900 Adjustable Handlebar

 We continue working on the project XSR900!
 It is necessary to change the configuration of the handlebar for the footrest system LSL 2-slide, which we set with a slight shift backwards for a greater forward body angle.
 We want a more comfortable ride at 120-160 kmh.
 The easiest way is to use adjustable clip-ons, but they will radically change the image of neo-retro that we want to keep.
-With clip-ons, the bike will look more like a Cafe Racer with an upright riding position, but what we want is a city motorcycle, better adapted for high-speed driving than the standard one.
+With clip-ons, the bike will look more like a Cafe Racer, but what we want is a city motorcycle, better adapted for high-speed driving than the standard one.

 Handlebar is not the most practical solution for experiments with positioning, because there are no operational adjustments.
 The basic principles when choosing a handlebar are simple, but it is difficult to accurately predict the geometry:

 - The wider the handlebar "A", the easier it is to turn.
 On off-road motorcycles, the handlebars are wide so that it is easy to steer, but at a speed of more than 100 kmh it is hard to hold on to such a handlebar, because the arms are wide apart and the pilot’s windage is too high.

 - The larger the pullback (bend back) "E", the closer the elbows are to the ribs, and the body is more streamlined (on sport bikes, the pullback of clip-ons is big).
 The smaller the pulbek - the stronger the elbows stick out - this makes it easier to hold the steering wheel (on a mx motorcycle, the pulbek is small).